Getting towed: Your rights when dealing with tow-truck operators

 If you’re not happy with the outcome after complaining directly to the tow-truck operator, consider one of the following options:

-- taking the issue to the Disputes Tribunal, if for example you want compensation for damage to your car (see the chapter “The Disputes Tribunal”)
+- taking the issue to the Disputes Tribunal, if for example you want compensation for damage to your car (see: “The Disputes Tribunal”)

-- complaining to the police if, for example, you believe you were assaulted.
+- complaining to the police if, for example, you were assaulted.